joeymarcellino/robophd/Lab/README.md

 ./dead_zone/: includes files for characterization of dead-zone

-./plots/: includes files for figures included in the paper
+./plots/: includes files for figures included in the paper of training and testing results (with those results)

-CustomTensorboardCallback: Callback for tensorboard
+CustomTensorboardCallback: Callback for tensorboard that tracks the actuator positions alongside the return and episode length

 EnvFibreGoal220424: gymnasium environment for fiber coupling